Dmolin239/Bioinformatics-Programming-Using-Python/README.md

 All concepts, coding examples, and problems are taken from this book.
 Origional code is my own.
 All code was run on Python '3.8.3 (default, Jul  2 2020, 17:30:36) [MSC v.1916 64 bit (AMD64)]' via Conda

+This repository is useful for anyone learning to apply biology/genetics in a computer science fashion...or if you forget things like me and just need a reminder